 Shree Nair: What best practices do you follow in data lake and data warehouse implementation?
 How do you maintain the fine balance between performance, scalability, and cost?
 If you could share some high-level best practices of both platforms.

 John Lynch, Senior IT Architect from Biogen: At Biogen, we are using a next-generation database technology called Snowflake that has given absolute flexibility to bring quick warehouse solutions to the market.
 It is highly performant; it changes all data warehousing and database implementation, which requires 5-10 parameters wide administration counting and charge performance, speed, scalability separation CPU, and storage.
 I’m not confident if data lake is really positioned to service.
 The data scientists spend about 99% of their time organizing the data in a data lake to answer basic questions.
 However, it doesn’t take much effort to put the data into the warehouse and put the data in context.
 I also notice a fair amount of chicanery in the data lake in terms of AI or predictive analytics.
 As far as real-time vs. non-real-time is concerned, there is a significant cost associated with it.

-Shree Nair: How are you obtaining the benefits of managing data lake and data warehouse?
+Shree Nair: How are you obtaining the benefits of managing the data lake and data warehouse?